eXomorph-Games/eXomorphStyleGuide/C#.md

 ## Operation Formatting

-In the case of multiline math or logic statements, the statement can begin  the operator must be places on the new line ahead of the second value.
+In the case of multiline math or logic statements, the operator must be placed on the new line ahead of the next value.
 Parenthesis should be added to show explicit order for clarity (No relying on the order of operations)

 ```cs
 // Math Statement